 Q: What are the criteria for acceptance to the Diaconate Program?

-A: According to Archpriest John Petro, Director of the Deacon Formation Program and Rector of the Byzantine Catholic Seminary, the application process places applicants under significant scrutiny, and the approval procedure is rigorous.
+A: According to Archpriest John Petro, Co-Director of the School of Diaconate Studies of the Byzantine Catholic Seminary, the application process places applicants under significant scrutiny, and the approval procedure is rigorous.
 “Their pastor must approve their candidacy and their wife must support their entering the program.
 We evaluate their educational background and they sit for an interview with the Vocation Board of the Archeparchy.
 Candidates are subjected to psychological testing, physical examination and criminal investigation.
 We also consider their involvement in their local parish life.
 We consider deacons an important part of the church, so they must be personally and professionally above repute.
 Not everyone who applies will be accepted, not everyone who is accepted will finish and not all who finish will necessarily be ordained.
 Ordination depends upon one’s hierarch.”

 Q: What is the proper way to address a deacon?